Best Mattresses for Heavy People UK (20+ Stone) – Expert Guide 2026

 Latex Mattresses

+Natural latex provides bounce, resilience, and long-term durability, making it perfect for heavy sleepers seeking firm support.
 Natural latex is incredibly durable and supportive.
 It's naturally responsive, providing excellent support without the sinking feeling some memory foams create.

-Innerspring with Reinforced Coils
+Innerspring / Pocket Spring Mattresses with Reinforced Coils

+Pocket coil mattresses are strong and supportive, but heavier sleepers should ensure reinforced coils and higher gauge systems.
 Traditional innerspring mattresses with heavy gauge coils and reinforced centres offer exceptional support and tend to sleep cooler - a bonus for heavier sleepers who may retain more body heat.

 Pressure Relief and Sleeping Positions for Heavy People